UP: Woman throws five children into Ganga after quarrel with husband

-A woman in Uttar Pradesh’s Bhadohi allegedly threw her five children into the Ganga following an argument with her husband, police said on Sunday.
-Efforts are on to trace the children, they said.
+A woman in Uttar Pradesh's Bhadohi allegedly threw her five children into the Ganga following an argument with her husband, police said on Sunday.
+Bodies of two children were fished out by divers, they said, adding that efforts are on to trace the other three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)